imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Getting started.md

 ### Sources and Inspirations

 I didn't include the sources next to each action in the processes because of the complexity of the task; however, I tried to use trusted sources as much as possible.
-The project was heavily inspired by *The Revival of the Religious Sciences* by Imam Abu Hamid al-Ghazali and was scrutinized through other books and resources, such as:
+The project was heavily inspired by *The Revival of the Religious Sciences* by Imam Abu Hamid al-Ghazali and was supplemented through other books and resources, such as:

 * *Handbook to God* playlist by Yaqeen Institute and other Yaqeen content
 * *The Way of the Muslim* by Abu Bakr Jabir al-Jaza'iri